oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/provision-resources/provision_resources.md

     ![Create ADB Navigate To](images/create_adb_navigate_to_adb.png)
     ![Create ADB](images/create_adb.png)

 2. Provide information for Compartment, Display name, Database name.
-Also, choose workload type as Data Warehouse or Transaction Processing, these are the types that offer Graph Studio.
+Also, choose workload type as Data Warehouse or Transaction Processing one of these workload types are needed for Graph Studio.

     ![Create ADB Name](images/create_adb_name_workload.png)